-(AMC 27.30.020) Accounts for street construction and maintenance, solid waste collection, fire protection, parks and recreation, and the operation and maintenance of a municipal cemetery at the sole expense of the Girdwood Valley Service Area Mill rate not to exceed 6.0 mills in any calendar year.
+(AMC 27.30.020) Accounts for street construction and maintenance, solid waste collection, fire protection, parks and recreation, the operation and maintenance of a municipal cemetery, the provision of police protection services, and the provision of services in support of policies that promote local housing and economic stability at the sole expense of the Girdwood Valley Service Area Mill rate not to exceed 6.0 mills in any calendar year.
 See Appendix M.